How Trump and Clinton debated foreign policy

 Global alliances and nuclear nonproliferation were briefly touched upon.

-Trump repeated his campaign pledge to take a good look at the US alliances -- like NATO -- and make sure it's focused on combating terrorism and our allies were paying their fair share.
-He added that America can't be the world's policeman while its trillions of dollars in debt.
+Trump repeated his campaign pledge to take a good look at US alliances such as NATO and make sure they're focused on combating terrorism and that allies are paying their fair share.
+He added that United States can't be the world's policeman while it's trillions of dollars in debt.

+"We defend Japan, we defend Germany, we defend South Korea, we defend Saudi Arabia," he said.
+"They do not pay us.
+But they should be paying us, because we are providing tremendous service."

-But Clinton says Trump's talk itself is dangerous and has US allies worried.
+But Clinton said Trump's talk is dangerous and has US allies worried.

-She noted that the US has been a major recent benefactor of NATO, including the fact that the only time it's ever invoked its "attack on one is an attack on all clause" was after 9/11.
+She noted that the United States has been a major recent benefactor of NATO, pointing out that the only time the alliance ever invoked its "attack on one is an attack on all clause" was after 9/11 in Afghanistan.

 And she used the NATO discussion to shift to nuclear nonproliferation.
-In the past, Trump has suggested that it it may be OK with him if some NATO members and US allies obtained their own nukes, like Japan and South Korea.
+In the past, Trump has suggested that it may be OK with him if some US allies obtained their own nukes, such as Japan and South Korea.

-Speaking of nukes, Trump blasted the nuclear deal the US and its allies negotiated with Iran, which has been incredibly unpopular with Republicans.
+Speaking of nukes, Trump blasted the nuclear deal the United States and its allies negotiated with Iran last year, calling it "one of the worst deals ever made by any country in history."

+As part of the deal, Iran must reduce its uranium stockpile by roughly 98%.
+In return, many of the international sanctions imposed on Iran were lifted.

+But Clinton defended the deal, suggesting that Trump had neither the temperament or a plan for dealing with Iran.
+"If he's going to criticize a deal that has been very successful in giving us access to Iranian facilities that we never had before, then he should tell us what his alternative would be," she said.

-And when it comes to North Korea -- which just conducted its fifth nuclear test this month -- Trump recommended that the US try to make China take on a bigger role.
+When it comes to North Korea -- which conducted its fifth nuclear test this month -- Trump recommended that the United States try to make China take on a bigger role.

 "China should solve that problem for us.
 China should go into North Korea.
 China is totally powerful as it relates to North Korea," he said.